pulumi/pulumi-hugo/themes/default/content/resources/fullstack-pulumi/index.md

 ---
 # Name of the lifestream.
-title: "Name of the Livestream"
+title: "Fullstack Pulumi: Deploying the MERN Stack on DigitalOcean"
-meta_desc: "Search Description"
+meta_desc: "In this stream, Matty Stratton will take a tour through deploying the MERN Stack on Digital Ocean (as explained by Christian Nunciat"

 # A featured livestream will display first in the list.
 featured: false

 # If the livestream has concluded, set this to true.
-pre_recorded: false
+pre_recorded: true

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false